SchapiroLabor/histoCAT/README.md

 ## Using histoCAT from source

-- Use MATLAB 2024b, if other versions does not work.
+- Use MATLAB 2022b, newer versions are not compatible with the codebase.
 - Make sure following are installed
     - uipickfiles
     - Image Processing Toolbox